ArtsPoghosyan/table-time/README.md

-# table-time
+# time-table
-Table Time for school
+Time Table for schools and universities
 For run this projects need
 1. Write "npm install" in terminal
 2. Create .env file and write in file "MONGO_URL"="YOUR_MONGODB_URL"